| This article covers:

 Questions: 7 different types of questions

-- Repeat the sentence - this type of question is very straightforward.
-You’ll be asked to listen to a sentence through your headphones and then repeat the sentence.
-Overall, this type of question should only take 3–9 seconds each.
+- Repeat the sentence: The student will be asked to listen to a sentence and then repeat the sentence.
+Each ‘repeat the sentence’ question should only take 3–9 seconds.

-- Describe an image - an image will appear on your computer screen for 25 seconds or so, during this time you can prepare your answer with point-form notes.
-You’ll then have 15 seconds to describe the image in as much detail as you can.
+- Describe an image: An image will appear on your student’s screen for 25 seconds.
+During this time, your student can prepare their answer with point-form notes.
+They’ll then have 15 seconds to describe the image in as much detail as they can.

-- Re-give a lecture - This section is a bit trickier, you’ll be asked to listen to a prompt of a real lecture lasting up to 90 seconds.
-You’ll then have 10 seconds to prepare your response before you re-give the lecture in your own words.
-Your answer can be up to 40 seconds long.
+- Re-give a lecture: Your student will be asked to listen to a recording of a real lecture lasting up to 90 seconds.
+They’ll then have 10 seconds to prepare before re-giving the lecture in their own words.
+Their answer can be up to 40 seconds long.

-- Short Answer - You’ll listen to a short question that’s 3–9 seconds long, then give a brief answer lasting no more than 10 seconds.
-Remember, your answer can be as short as a single word in this section, when appropriate.
+- Short Answer: Your student will listen to a short question (3–9 seconds long).
+Then, they will need to give a brief answer lasting no more than 10 seconds.
+When appropriate, your student’s answer can be as short as a single word for this section.

-- Text summary - You’ll read a text that is at most 300 words and then you’ll have 10 minutes to produce a single sentence summary of the text.
+- Text summary: Your student will read a text that is no more than 300 words.
+Then they’ll have 10 minutes to create a single sentence summary of the text.

-- Essay - You’ll have 20 minutes to write a 200–300 word essay on a topic given to you by a prompt.
-Remember, you can use the features cut, copy and paste to move text around in case you want to edit your response.
+Essay: Your student will have 20 minutes to write a 200–300 word essay on a prompted topic.
+They can use the cut, copy, and paste features to move text around to edit their response.